About James Ramos

 Assemblymember James C. Ramos, a lifelong resident of the San Manuel Indian Reservation in San Bernardino County, is a member of the Serrano/Cahuilla tribe.

-Ramos, the first California Native American to serve in the California State Assembly, was elected to represent residents of the 40th District on November 6, 2018.
-His district includes the cities of Highland, Loma Linda, Rancho Cucamonga, Redlands, and San Bernardino.
+Ramos, the first California Native American to serve in the California State Assembly, was elected to represent residents of the 45th District on November 8, 2022.
+His district includes the communities of Fontana, Highland, Mentone, Muscoy, Redlands, Rialto, and San Bernardino.

 As a child, he lived with his family in a mobile home in one of the most poverty-stricken areas in San Bernardino County.
 To help support his family while attending school, he worked in fast food restaurants and as a janitor in the San Bernardino City Unified School District.
 Ramos went to local public schools and graduated from San Gorgonio High School.
 He understood the importance of education.
-He received an Associate of Arts degree in business at Victor Valley College, a Bachelor of Arts degree in accounting at California State University, San Bernardino, and a Master of Business Administration degree at the University of Redlands.
+He received an Associate of Arts degree in Business at Victor Valley College, a Bachelor of Science in Business with a concentration in Accounting at California State University, San Bernardino, and a Master of Business Administration degree at the University of Redlands.

 Ramos’ commitment to public service led to a number of firsts: first Native American appointed to the State Board of Education; first Indian to serve on the San Bernardino Community College Board of Trustees; first Native American elected to the San Bernardino County Board of Supervisors and later first Native American board chair.